 Pathogens are disease-causing organisms including bacteria, viruses or protozoa that can cause illness.

-Pathogen indicators (microbes that indicate the possible presence of pathogens) are present in the Minnehaha Creek at all times, but reach higher levels after a storm event.
-The creek is an urban stream that receives direct storm sewer runoff from streets, which may contain pathogens.
-That is why the Minnehaha Creek Watershed District advises people to avoid direct body contact with the Minnehaha Creek for a period of 3 days or 72 hours, after a rainfall ends.
+Minnehaha Creek is an urban stream that receives direct stormwater runoff from streets, which may contain pathogens that can cause illness.
+To reduce your exposure, the Minnehaha Creek Watershed District advises people to avoid direct body contact with the Minnehaha Creek for 3 days after a rainfall.
 Body contact can include water in the mouth, eyes, ears or skin.
 The most common way to get sick is by getting water in the mouth during swimming, but it may be possible to get sick via exposure from canoeing, fishing or wading.

 To reduce exposure to pathogens, you should never drink creek water and should wash hands thoroughly with soap and water following contact with creek water.
-Elderly people, children and people with compromised immune systems are at greater risk/more susceptible to pathogens in surface water than others Swimming and water-borne illnesses
+Elderly people, children and people with compromised immune systems are more susceptible to pathogens in surface water than others.

 To report a suspected waterborne iIllness:

 Call the Foodborne and Waterborne Illness Hotline at 1-877-366-3455

 - Learn more about healthy swimming from the Centers for Disease Control Healthy Swimming web page

 - LakeFinder for general information on your lake's quality data, water clarity data, and fishing regulations

 - Check to see if any public beaches are closed in Hennepin County due to contaminated waters